bcaffo/ds4ph-bme/README.md

 Video conferencing links will be sent via the Teams site and initally emails to avoid zoom bombers.

 # Grading:
 * There will be once weekly online form submissions (quizzes) / projects / assignments due Mondays at 5:00 PM, unless otherwise noted.
-These will be equally weighted and represent 70% of the grade.
+These will be based on points and your percentage of total points will represent 70% of the grade.
 The specific format of the evalutation will be communicated each week.
 * These can be handed in and amended anytime up until the due date
 * There will be one capstone project that represents 30% of the total grade.
 This can be done in teams.
 * Every evaluation is open book, open internet ....